ignatovegors/fibonacci-number/README.md

 # fibonacci-number
-Counting Fibonacci numbers
+Testing GitHub using various problems with Fibonacci numbers

-This program counts a Fibonacci number using a table method